-The recommendations below prioritise making the initial changes to the Junior Primary when students are first learning to read.
-Why?
-Gains are always greatest in the junior primary.
-Researchers typically agree that if students do not get off to a positive start in reading, many do not catch up, even with extra funding and special programs.
-For this reason, the suggestions below focus upon the critical initial phase in which students are learning to read, and require quality reading material and time efficient evidence-based assessments.
+What are evidence-based alternatives that draw from an SSP base?
+The recommendations below prioritise making initial changes in the Junior Primary when students are first learning to read because gains are always greatest in the junior primary.
+Researchers concur that if students do not get off to a positive start in reading, many do not catch up (even with extra funding and special programs).
+For this reason, the suggestions below focus upon the critical initial phase in which students are learning to read, and who require quality reading material and time-efficient evidence-based assessments.

-Step 1: Conduct an audit and determine:
+Step 1: Conduct an audit to determine:

 - What decodable reading books are available in the school?